Alcohol and hallucinations—illustration of alcohol induced psychosis showing bottle of liquor, shadowy figure, and signs of alcoholic hallucinosis.

 Get Alcohol and Hallucinations Treatment Today

 At Nova Recovery Center, we understand how frightening and overwhelming alcohol and hallucinations can be.
 Experiencing alcohol induced psychosis, alcoholic hallucinosis, or tactile hallucinations associated with alcohol often signals a deeper issue that requires compassionate, professional care.
 Our evidence-based treatment programs combine medical detox, therapy, and long-term recovery planning to address both addiction and mental health.
 We create personalized treatment plans that help clients regain clarity, stability, and peace of mind.
-Through a full continuum of care, including inpatient rehab, outpatient options, and sober living, we guide individuals step by step toward lasting sobriety.
+Through a full continuum of care, including inpatient rehab in Austin, Texas, outpatient rehab in Austin Texas options, and sober living, we guide individuals step by step toward lasting sobriety.
 Our dedicated clinical team helps stabilize withdrawal, manage alcohol induced psychotic disorder, and provide ongoing support to reduce relapse risks.
 By blending therapy, peer support, and holistic care, Nova Recovery Center empowers clients to rebuild their lives and break free from the cycle of drinking and psychosis.

 How We Can Help in Austin, Houston, San Antonio, Colorado Springs, and Philadelphia